 Swimming is an essential life skill, and the Des Moines Pool Metropolitan Park District Board of Commissioners strive to make sure lessons are accessible to all, regardless of their economic status.

 In addition to developing a skill that provides access to a life-long means of remaining physically fit, recent studies show that children who have taken formal swim lessons have achieved learning milestones as much as 20 months ahead of their non-swimming peers.

 Our scholarship program is named for Faith Callahan, who swam regularly at Mount Rainier Pool for more than 30 years – and was able to maintain her mobility past her 106th birthday.
 When the pool was threatened with closure in 2009, she eagerly joined the campaign to preserve this healthy living asset for future generations.

-She believed in the benefits of water-based exercise and as a former school teacher recognized that children who swim not only have an 88 percent less chance of drowning, they have access to a greater array of recreational and career opportunities.
+She believed in the benefits of water-based exercise and as a former schoolteacher recognized that children who swim not only have an 88 percent less chance of drowning, but they also have access to a greater array of recreational and career opportunities.

 To honor Faith’s commitment to our community pool and to water-based exercise, we named the scholarship program after her.